 This classification helps hospitals maintain compliance and ensures smooth MRI operations.

-Zone 1 and Zone 2 Guidelines
+Zone I and Zone II Guidelines

-Characteristics of Zone 1 and Zone 2
+Characteristics of Zone I and Zone II

-Equipment Allowed in Zones 1 and 2
+Equipment Allowed in Zones I and II

 Staff Access and Patient Preparation Protocols

-Zone 3 Guidelines: Controlled Access Area
+Zone III Guidelines: Controlled Access Area

-Risks Associated with Zone 3
+Risks Associated with Zone III

-Zone 3 is a critical area where the magnetic field starts to present significant safety risks.
+Zone III is a critical area where the magnetic field starts to present significant safety risks.
 Unscreened equipment or personnel can cause accidents.
 Staff must enforce strict access rules and ensure only certified devices, such as MRI wheelchairs, enter this zone.

-Permitted Equipment in Zone 3
+Permitted Equipment in Zone III

 Safety Procedures for Staff and Visitors

-Staff training is essential in Zone 3.
+Staff training is essential in Zone III.
 Proper signage, access restrictions, and clear labeling of devices prevent accidents.
 Visitor education and guided movement reduce the risk of bringing unauthorized items close to the MRI scanner.

-Zone 4 Guidelines: MRI Scanner Room
+Zone IV Guidelines: MRI Scanner Room

 Non-Magnetic and MR Safe Equipment Required